aea-JR/psa-scr-qst-tst/readme.md

   - Overscroll behavior: Select how overscrolling should behave, i.e. it scrolls also the container."
 - "ID's" tab
   - External ID: The external reference ID for the questionnaire.
-  - Questionnaire ID (GID): The questionnaire ID in PisaSales.(Shown after questionnaire got created.)
+  - Questionnaire ID (GID): The questionnaire ID in PisaSales.(Visible after questionnaire got created)
 - "Answer Context" tab
   - Activity ID Source: Select whether to manually enter the Activity ID or retrieve it from a DataItem attribute.
   - Activity ID: Manully enter the Activity ID.
 (Visible if selected source is "manual")